jmandreoli/IPYDEMO/doc/odesimu.rst

    :language: python
    :tab-width: 2

-The behaviour of the system is captured by class **Pendulum**, which extends class **odesimu.system.System**.
+The behaviour of the system is captured by class **Pendulum**, which extends class **odesimu.System**.
 The following methods must be provided:

 * **main**, which defines the ODE of the system,
 * **fordisplay**, which computes the information needed for display, and